 Your credit card bill will show your outstanding balance, new transactions made that month, any fees or charges incurred (e.g., foreign transaction fees), the minimum required payment, and the date your next payment is due.
-Additionally, you may be charged any of a number of various fees.
 Here is a breakdown of what you might find on your bill:

-Any balances that you didn’t pay last month will be back.
-This will include balances previously transferred (for instance if you have a balance transfer credit card), purchases and/or cash withdrawals made in previous months.
+Any balances that you didn’t pay last month will show on your bill.
+This includes balances previously transferred (for instance if you have a balance transfer credit card), purchases and/or cash withdrawals made in previous months.
 You are charged interest on these carried-over balances.

 All new purchases you’ve made during the month will be listed on your bill.
-Always look through this list to be sure you recognize each charge; if you don’t, you’ll need to take action.
+Always look through this list to be sure you recognize each charge; if you don’t, you’ll need to call your credit card company.

 If you have ever transferred a balance from a different credit card to your new credit card, this transferred balance will appear.
 Be aware that transferred balances may have different interest rates than your purchases.
 Also, there may be a one-time transfer fee on your new card in the month you moved the balance from one card to another.

 Withdrawing cash from an ATM using your credit card is usually quite expensive.
-Most cards start accruing interest charges immediately on cash withdrawals (unlike purchases, where you can get a grace period up to 56 days if you pay the full balance each month).
+For starters, most cards start accruing interest charges immediately on cash withdrawals (unlike purchases, where you can get a grace period up to 56 days if you pay the full balance each month).
 In addition, credit cards typically charge a fee to get a cash advance.
 Unless you have one of the few travel cards that offers a grace period on foreign cash or doesn't charges fees on cash withdrawals, we don’t recommend withdrawing cash with a credit card.

 Unless you pay off your balance every month, you will find interest charges on your statement.
 Interest will be charged on all balances that you carry over from the previous month.
 Interest rates may vary across different components of your balance: purchases, balance transfers, and cash withdrawals.
 Also, be aware that your interest rate may change (e.g., when an introductory 0% interest period comes to an end or the Bank of England raises rates).

 Beyond interest charges and minimum payments, there are a number of fees you may see on your credit card statement.
 Some of these fees are:

 Annual Fee/usage fee: Some cards charge an annual fee for using the card.
 This usage charge may be charged once a year or broken up into 12 monthly payments.
 Most cards in the UK charge no annual fee, but some of the best rewards credit cards charge fees ranging from £25 to £195 a year.
 A few cards charging annual fees will waive the fee the first year (e.g., Amex Preferred Rewards Gold card).

 Transaction Fees: Depending on the terms of your card, you may be charged a transaction fee for balance transfers, cash withdrawals, or non-sterling transactions.
 Balance transfer fees usually range from 0% to 3.29%.
 Cash withdrawals and non-sterling transaction fees are typically around 3%, with a £3 minimum per transaction.
 (Some travel cards waive cash and/or non-sterling transaction fees entirely.)
 These transaction fees will be included in your monthly minimum payment due.